Areas of Expertise

 Political economy; business-government relations; post-Soviet politics; corruption; authoritarianism; clientelism

 Professor Szakonyi's research is devoted to understanding how elites translate economic power into political influence and skew policy towards their own private interests.
 His primary focus is on Russia and the former Soviet Union, but he is also engaged in work on India, Brazil and the United States.
-One current book project examines why businesspeople run for elected political office worldwide, how their firms perform as a result, and whether individuals with private sector experience are more better politicians.
-Other research projects look at employers mobilizing their voters to turnout during elections, the role of family ties under authoritarian rule, and sources of bureaucratic effectiveness.
+His book project examines why businesspeople run for elected political office worldwide, how their firms perform as a result, and whether individuals with private sector experience make different policy decisions.
+Other research looks at the effectiveness of anti-corruption campaigns, employers mobilizing their voters to turnout during elections, and nepotism under authoritarian rule.
+He has appeared on multiple international and local television networks to discuss his research, as well as has published in both academic and popular media outlets.

 PhD, Columbia University, 2016